Christbowel/SSRFmap/README.md

 SSRF are often used to leverage actions on other services, this framework aims to find and exploit these services easily.
 SSRFmap takes a Burp request file as input and a parameter to fuzz.

+# LFI To RCE

+Code name ``lfitorce.py`` use to exploit lfi ton RCE vulnerability and have an interactive session !
+Tool add by christbowel 💻🎭

 > Server Side Request Forgery or SSRF is a vulnerability in which an attacker forces a server to perform requests on their behalf.

 ## Summary